Glaschu/column-lineage/README.md

     *   `Model/`: Defines the core data structures (`ColumnNode`, `LineageEdge`).
     *   `Processors/`: Contains concrete implementations for processing different T-SQL fragments.
     *   `Helpers/`: Utility classes.
+        * `SsdtProjectProvider.cs`: Discovers and reads SQL files from SSDT (.sqlproj) with cross-platform path handling.
     *   `Json/`: Classes specifically for structuring the JSON output.
+    *   `Export/`: OpenLineage exporter and helpers.
     *   `LineageAnalyzer.cs`: Orchestrates the analysis.
     *   `LineageGraph.cs`: Manages the collection of nodes and edges.
     *   `AstProvider.cs`: Handles parsing SQL into an AST.